Content marketing: the keys to good editorial content

 • create online customer surveys;

-• conduct customer interviews by phone or videoconference;
+• conduct customer interviews by phone or video conference;

 • gather information about your target audience's habits through social media.

-3 – Understanding the search intent
+3 – Understanding search intent

-• Transactional search: the user wants to buy a product or service ("purchase," "price," etc.).
+• transactional search: the user wants to buy a product or service (“purchase,” “price,” etc.).

-4 – Conduct keyword research
+4 – Perform a keyword search

-Source: Semrush // Around the Image
+Source: Semrush // All About Images

 5 – Develop a content strategy

-• Formats: What type(s) of content will you focus on (articles, social media posts, etc.)?
+• Formats: What types of content will you focus on (articles, social media posts, etc.)?

-6 – Find a good topic
+6 – Finding a good topic

-• use writing assistance tools.
+• use writing tools.

-Source: Semrush // Around the Image
+Source: Semrush // All About Images

-Source: Semrush // Around the Image
+Source: Semrush // All About Images

-Developing an editorial calendar
+Creating an editorial calendar

-For each publication, specify the following:
+For each publication, please provide the following information:

 • objectives